How to clean your computer keyboard

-Now take one of the cotton buds and put a couple of drops of the cleaning fluid on it, use the cotton bud to clean the sides of the keys as seen in fig 1.1
+Now take one of the cotton buds and put a couple of drops of the cleaning fluid on it, if you do not have cleaning fluid then you can use some distilled water.
+Use the cotton bud to clean the sides of the keys as seen in fig 1.1.

-After cleaning the sides of the keys take your lint free cloth and dampen it with your cleaning fluid (don't put the liquid directly on the keyboard), give the surface of the keyboard a good wipe over using the cloth to trace the contours of the keys (see fig 1.2
+After cleaning the sides of the keys take your lint free cloth and dampen it with your cleaning fluid, never put the liquid directly on the keyboard.
+Give the surface of the keyboard a good wipe over using the cloth to trace the contours of the keys (see fig 1.2).

 Thorough cleaning (takes longer and requires patience)